 A global perspective

 Anchorage historically serves as a significant freight hub and a gateway to the Far East, positioning Alaska as a prime location to market mariculture products internationally.
 Leveraging this strategic location, Alaska can efficiently export premium seafood to meet the constant demand in global markets.
 Furthermore, the state's vast and underutilized coastline offers ample space for sustainable mariculture development, distinguishing Alaska from regions facing overcrowding and limited opportunities for ocean-based activities.
-This combination of transportation advantages and abundant coastal resources presents a substantial opportunity for Alaska to serve worldwide markets and drive economic growth by expanding its mariculture industry.
+This combination of existing international transportation infrastructure and abundant coastal resources presents a substantial opportunity for Alaska to serve worldwide markets and drive economic growth by expanding its mariculture industry.

 With a broad perspective of the entire value chain, we combined various stakeholders' feedback with the study's findings to highlight strategic actions that can leverage local players' innovative efforts to overcome critical bottlenecks in the Alaskan oyster industry.